gazpachoking/fgwiki/Plugins/plex.md

 ||original_filename||No||No||Use filename stored in PMS instead of transformed name. lowercase_title and strip_year will be ignored.||
 ||unwatched_only||No||No||Only request unwatched media from PMS.||
 ||fetch||file||No||Run "flexget doc plex" for options.||
-Using selection 'all' or 'recentlyViewedShows' will only produce a list of show names while the others will produce filename and download url.
+Using selection 'all' or 'recently[[ViewedShows]]' will only produce a list of show names while the others will produce filename and download url.

-== Sample configuration ==
+## Sample configuration
 Server on local network used as input for show listing:
-{{{

     configure_series:
       from:
         plex:
           section: 3
           server: 192.168.1.23
           port: 32401
-}}}

 Remote server with Myplex authentication:
-{{{

     plex:
       section: 3
       server: 111.222.333.444
       selection: recentlyAdded
       username: myplexusername
       password: myplexpassword
     download:
       path: /mnt/downloads/
-}}}